art | illustration | design

 So, is rock’n’roll “dead”?
-Maybe.
+Yes.
+No. Maybe.
 Maybe not.
 Who cares, really?
 The point of this blog is, go see The Creepy Creeps.
-Forgo the YouTube clips, compressed .mp3s, and preconceived notions of what a good time might be.
+Forget about the YouTube clips, compressed .mp3s, and preconceived notions of what a good time might be.
 Go see this band live in the flesh, get lost in the moment and consider yourself lucky that events like this still exist on our planet (of the Apes).

 Welcome to my blog, where I’ll mostly ramble on about some of my favorite things.
 It could be an unsung rock band, a defunct pro wrestling promotion, or anything else that comes to mind.
 Enjoy!